 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely.
 You will also be watched closely while you are coming out of the anesthesia.

 Drowsiness may last for several hours.
 You will need someone to drive you home from after you receive Brevital Sodium.

 Brevital Sodium is used as a single dose and does not have a daily dosing schedule.

 What happens if I overdose?

-What should I avoid after receiving Brevital Sodium (methohexital)?
+What should I avoid after receiving Brevital Sodium?

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery for 8 to 12 hours after you awake from anesthesia.

-Do not drink alcohol just after receiving methohexital.
+Avoid drinking alcohol for a short time after receiving Brevital Sodium.
 Dangerous side effects could occur.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.